dotnet/AspNetCore.Docs/aspnetcore/fundamentals/troubleshoot-aspnet-core-localization.md

 ## Resource file naming issues

-Resource file naming issues are one of the common problems that we had ever seen in the community, especially the new developers.
-ASP.NET Core became with set of predefine rules and guidelines for localization resources file naming, which descriped in deatils in [Resource file naming](localization#resource-file-naming)
+ASP.NET Core has predefined rules and guidelines for localization resources file naming, which are described in detail [here](xref:fundamentals/localization?view=aspnetcore-2.2#resource-file-naming).

 ## Missing resources

-Missing localization resources is one of common cases that may occur in many web applications, because the localization resource names are incorrect, the localization resources are not exist in the actual `.resx` files or resource file naming issues as its mentioned above.

-To avoid such issues be sure that:
-- Your localization resource names are set correctly
+Common causes of resources not being found include:

-- Your localization resources are exist in the `resx` file of the current culture of your application
+- Resource names are misspelled in either the `resx` file or the localizer request.
+- The resource is missing from the `resx` for some languages, but exists in others.
-- Check the localization log messages - which they are in `Debug` level - for more details about the missing resources.
+- If you're still having trouble check the localization log messages (which are at `Debug` log level) for more details about the missing resources.

-_**Hint:** In the case of `CookieRequestCultureProvider` be sure there's no single quotes surrounds the cultures inside the localization cookie value, so `c='en-UK'|uic='en-US'` is invalid cookie value, while `c=en-UK|uic=en-US` is a valid one._
+_**Hint:** In the case of `CookieRequestCultureProvider` be sure there's no single quotes around the cultures inside the localization cookie value.
+So `c='en-UK'|uic='en-US'` is an invalid cookie value, while `c=en-UK|uic=en-US` is a valid one._

 ## Resources & Class Libraries issues

-## CustomRequestCultureProvide doesn't work as expected
+## CustomRequestCultureProvider doesn't work as expected

 ## Root Namespace issues